veritywong/CV/README.md

 ## Verity Wong

 I am an aspirational software developer, artist, ceramicist; a maker with a passion for learning how things work and using this knowledge to create through collaboration.

-I have spent the past 10 years building my career in the arts, through teaching, workshop facilitation, leading community projects, teaching myself to become a professional ceramicist and co-founding a successful art collective.

 I have always held a deep curiosity to learn more about how our digital world is created, spurring me on to pursue this as my career.